-Horizontal vs. Vertical Milling Machines – Which Do You Need?

 Horizontal vs. Vertical Milling Machines – Which Do You Need?16 Oct 20

-Milling is a common machining process that removes material from a stationary workpiece using a rotating, cutting tool.
-In the milling process, the material always remains stationary while your machine’s cutting tool rotates.
+Milling is a common machining process that removes material from a stationary workpiece using a rotating cutting tool.
+The material always remains stationary in the milling process while your machine’s cutting tool rotates.
 As the cutting tool moves around, it presses against your workpiece and shapes your material as you desire.
 These machines can be both horizontally and vertically oriented.

-The orientation of the spindle is what separates a vertical milling machine from a horizontal.
+The spindle’s orientation separates a vertical milling machine from a horizontal one.
 Vertical machining centers usually have long and thin cutting tools, while horizontal milling machines have shorter and thicker cutting tools.
 Horizontal mills are ideal for cutting heavier and deeper grooves into the material, while vertical mills are ideal for milling more parts with more detail.

 To make an educated decision as to which type of milling machine will best suit your needs, read our guide below.